guinetik/busycrab/README.md

 ## Release Process

-WokeCrab uses GitHub Actions for automated releases.
+BusyCrab uses GitHub Actions for automated releases.
 The workflow is as follows:

 1. Update the version number in `Cargo.toml` when you're ready to release
 2. Push your changes to the `master` branch